sordina/haskell_workshop/resources/markdown/Web-Site.md

 </div>

-The Scotty can be installed by using the following Cabal command:
+Scotty can be installed by using the following Cabal command:

 ```shell
 > cabal install scotty